Anti-Aliasing

 - CMAA2 High: 3 blits (edge detect → shape blend → quality pass)

-- CAS: 1 blit (added after AA if enabled)
+- CAS (RGB/Luma): 1 blit (added after AA if enabled)

-Like anything, the cost is not free.
-Any additional blit or post-process step invariably will reduce FPS by adding more operations to the graphics pipeline, please test and report your findings if you have substantial performance loss.
+The overhead is minimal for sprite-based 2D rendering like RimWorld.
+Modern GPUs handle these full-screen blits efficiently.
+However, like anything graphics related the cost is not free.
+Any additional blit or post-process step invariably will reduce FPS by adding more operations to the graphics pipeline, please test and report your findings if you have substantial (or noticable) performance loss.

 Technical Notes